 Support for Fathers is a national project that aims to support young men and fathers in their role as parents and partners, with the outcome of increased men’s involvement in gender equality and reducing violence.

-Relationships Australia Victoria (RAV) is being funded to run this project by the Department of Social Services as part of the National Plan to Prevent Violence against Women and their Children 2010-2022.
+Relationships Australia Victoria (RAV) is being funded to run this project by the Department of Social Services as part of the National Plan to Reduce Violence against Women and their Children 2010-2022.

 Over the past few months, we have been travelling across Australia meeting with fathers, families and professionals.
 Specifically, in Queensland, Victoria and South Australia we are organising several community and professionals’ forums focusing on bringing together people to talk about fatherhood.
 We are looking for opportunities to run similar forums in other areas of Australia.